0m15/zimok.github.com/_posts/me/2013-02-01-we-have-a-problem-en.md

 About 100 men broke into the School while almost all people were sleeping.
 What followed was a total massacre, cruel and premeditated.

-93 people were arrested and all of them were injuried, a lot of them in very serious conditions.
+93 people were arrested and all of them were injuried, some in very serious conditions.
 Two of them went in a coma.
-One was a British journalist who didn't found any other place in the city to have a rest, but even if he had been a dangerous "black block" (like Italian press use to call some protestor), the question would have irrimediably been the same.
+One was a British journalist who didn't spot any other place in the city to have a rest, but even if he had been a dangerous "black block" (like Italian press use to call some protestor), the question would have irrimediably been the same.

 Although it happened just by chance, there were no deads, luckly.
 Police said that they found 2 molotov bombs inside the school, but, as successively demonstrated, they were brought there from the same policeman as a fake evidence to justify the irruption.